bloominstituteoftechnology/node-db1-project/queries.md

 GROUP BY CustomerID

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.
+SELECT COUNT(o.OrderID) AS NumOrders, c.CustomerName
+FROM Orders AS o, Customers AS c
+WHERE c.CustomerID=o.CustomerID
+GROUP BY o.CustomerID

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.
+SELECT COUNT(o.OrderID) AS NumOrders, c.CustomerName
+FROM Orders AS o, Customers AS c
+WHERE c.CustomerID=o.CustomerID
+GROUP BY o.CustomerID
+ORDER BY NumOrders DESC

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.
+SELECT COUNT(o.OrderID) AS NumOrders, c.City AS City FROM Orders AS o, Customers AS c
+WHERE c.CustomerID=o.CustomerID
+GROUP BY City

 ## delete all users that have no orders.
 Should delete 17 records.
+USERS?????
+There are no customers with 0 orders.